 Uzbekistan embassy in Dushanbe, Tajikistan Location: embassy has moved – now near Rudaki Street.
 Heading north on Rudaki Street take first left after Hotel Tajikmatlunot (#47 in lonely planet Dushanbe map), embassy down on left (maybe 200m?).
 Consular hours 9-12 Monday to Friday.

-July 2012: 100 meters down the road, on the left hand side, is a yellow 2 storey building that houses a small office that can help fill out the application forms (ANKETA) for a visa.
+July 2012: 100 meters down the road, on the left hand side, is a yellow 2 story building that houses a small office that can help fill out the application forms (ANKETA) for a visa.
 You will need to bring one passport photo.
 The form filling costs 6 somoni and includes a photocopy of your passport face page and Tajik visa.

 If you bring an LOI, a filled out application form + the photocopy of your passport/Tajik-visa (from the office mentioned above), you should be able to get your visa within 30 minutes or less, depending on the crowd inside.
 Costs for a 30 day single entry are 160USD for US citizens, and 75USD for Australians.
 I do not know about other nationalities but I expect Euros fall in the 75USD bracket.